harshilpathak/flexodeal_Harshil/README.md

 # flexodeal_Harshil
-flexodeal with the cylindrical geometry
+## Flexodeal with the cylindrical geometry
+This code is an replica of flexodeal.